 I give talks on this subject, as well as many other aspects of well-being for teenagers and adults.
 Do see the Speaking section of my site.

-NB I do know that “social media” should be plural but I have given up and will use it as though it is singular… However, I’m a bit inconsistent and in speech I tend to slip into correct plural usage.
+NB I know that “social media” should be plural but I have given up and will use it as though it is singular… However, I’m a bit inconsistent and in speech I tend to slip into correct plural usage.

 Your best shortcuts – including my Life Online Parent Pack